sonpd2/hack-tools/README.md

 ### The all-in-one Red Team browser extension for **Web Pentesters**

-HackTools, is a web extension facilitating your **web application penetration tests**, it includes **cheat sheets** as well as all the **tools** used during a test such as XSS payloads, Reverse shells and much more.
+Pentest Cheatsheet, is a web extension facilitating your **web application penetration tests**, it includes **cheat sheets** as well as all the **tools** used during a test such as XSS payloads, Reverse shells and much more.

 With the extension you **no longer need to search for payloads in different websites** or in your local storage space, most of the tools are accessible in one click.
-HackTools is accessible either in **pop up mode** or in a whole tab in the **Devtools** part of the browser with F12.
+Pentest Cheatsheet is accessible either in **pop up mode** or in a whole tab in the **Devtools** part of the browser with F12.

 ### Current functions